These last few days of warm weather have been absolutely blissful.

 - Sift flour, sugar, baking powder and salt in to a medium mixing bowl.
 Stir in oatmeal.

-- Pour mixture into a 9-inch round non-stick baking dish.
+- Pour mixture into a 9-inch non-stick baking dish.
+Sprinkle the top with sugar.